Releases

 Kappa Mountain

 Those familiar with the SMW manual know that the Yellow Switch Palace is situated on top of "Kappa Mountain."
-In Japan, the Kappa is a mythical creature that holds water in a bowl-shaped depression in his head.
-It is said that if the water spills out of his head, the Kappa becomes very weak.
+In Japan, the kappa is a mythical creature that holds water in a bowl-shaped depression in his head.
+It is said that if the water spills out of his head, the kappa becomes very weak.

 Castle re-entry